 Configure time synchronization with an external NTP server

-Configuring time synchronization by protocol NTP is required when you're Prepare your ISO image to work with the cloud platform.
+Setting up NTP time synchronization is required when you prepare your ISO image to work with a cloud platform.

-В ready-made images cloud servers, all necessary settings for NTP synchronization are made.
+In the ready-made cloud server images, all the necessary settings for NTP synchronization are made.

 Linux